nulogy/Gorgon/README.md

 Usage
 ---------------------

-To queue the current test suite, simply run _gorgon test_, or simply _gorgon_. _gorgon_ will read the application configuration out of _gorgon.yml_, connect to the AMQP server, and publish the job.
+To queue the current test suite, simply run _gorgon test_, or simply _gorgon_. _gorgon_ will read the application configuration out of _gorgon.json_, connect to the AMQP server, and publish the job.

 In order for the job to run, _gorgon job listeners_ must be started that can process the job.
 To start a gorgon listener, run _gorgon listen_.
-This command will read the listener configuration out of _gorgon\_listener.yml_, then start the listener process in the background.
+This command will read the listener configuration out of _gorgon\_listener.json_, then start the listener process in the background.

 Configuration
 ---------------------

-### gorgon.yml
+### gorgon.json
 This file contains project-specific settings for gorgon, such as:

 * A glob for generating the list of test files

-### gorgon_listener.yml
+### gorgon_listener.json
 This file contains the listener-specific settings, such as:

 * How many worker slots are provided by this listener